OpenRailAssociation/technical-committee/docs/incubation/process/index.md

 ## References

-The stages and the process are inspired by the [CNCF project lifecycle process](https://github.com/cncf/toc/blob/main/process/README.md) and the [LF Energy technical project lifecycle](https://wiki.lfenergy.org/display/HOME/Technical+Project+Lifecycle).
+The stages and the process are inspired by the [CNCF project lifecycle process](https://github.com/cncf/toc/blob/main/process/README.md) and the [LF Energy project lifecycle](https://tac.lfenergy.org/process/lifecycle.html).